Gervase Alard

 Admiral Sir Gervase Alard, Bart.
 (1270–1340), was an English knight and naval commander who was appointed Admiral of the Cinque Ports Fleet and Admiral of the Western Fleet of the English Navy who served under King's Edward I, Edward II and Edward III of England from 1296 to 1340.
 He is known as the first serving naval officer to be granted a commission to the rank of Admiral of an English fleet in 1303.

 Naval career

-Geravse Alard was born in Winchelsea, East Sussex, England in 1270 and came from a seafaring family and was deemed a master mariner he served as a knight of King Edward I. In 1294 he was appointed as the first Mayor of Winchelsea.
-His first service in the navy came when he took part in Edward I naval campaigns in Scotland from (1300-1306).
+Gervase Alard was born in Winchelsea, East Sussex, England in 1270 and came from a seafaring family and was deemed a master mariner he served as a knight of King Edward I. In 1294 he was appointed as the first Mayor of Winchelsea.
+His first service in the navy came when he took part in Edward I naval campaigns in Scotland from 1300 to 1306.

 On 25 September 1300 Alard was first appointed as an Admiral of the Cinque Ports by Edward I of England confirmed by a royal writ that outlined the position as an administrative office until 3 February 1303.
-On 4 February 1303 he became the first serving English naval officer to be granted a royal commission to the rank of Admiral of an English Fleet and appointed Captain and Admiral of the Fleet of the Cinque Ports. he remained in command of the Cinque Ports fleet until 1304.
+On 4 February 1303 he became the first serving English naval officer to be granted a royal commission to the rank of Admiral of an English Fleet and appointed Captain and Admiral of the Fleet of the Cinque Ports.
+He remained in command of the Cinque Ports fleet until 1304.
 Additionally he was also appointed Admiral of the Irish Sea in 1304 a post he held until 1305.